 - Signatures of the principal, agent, and notary

-If applicable, you should indicate whether previous powers of attorney are revoked by the newer version.
+If applicable, you should indicate whether the newer version revokes previous powers of attorney.

-If you don’t include a start date, the power of attorney will be effective immediately when the form is signed.
-Additionally, if you don’t specifically state that the power of attorney is revoked upon your incapacitation, the power of attorney will be presumed durable.
+If you don’t include a start date, a power of attorney will be effective immediately when the form is signed.
+Additionally, if you don’t specifically state that a power of attorney is revoked upon your incapacitation, a power of attorney will be presumed durable.